decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 While the feature does "bend" the rules for DIDs, we think there is significant value in some use cases for supporting the specified capability.

-While the portability capability is powerful, it should used with care and only in use cases where the capability is specifically required.
-When used, the both the pre-rotation, and witnesses features **SHOULD** also be enabled.
+While portability is powerful, it must be used with care and only in use cases where the capability is specifically required.
+When used, both the pre-rotation and witnesses features of `did:tdw` **SHOULD** also be enabled.

 #### Mergers, Acquisitions and Name Changes